 Almost all successful applicants for Biological Natural Sciences at Christ's have three Science/Maths A-levels (or equivalent), including Mathematics and Chemistry.
 We will in principle consider applicants without A-level Chemistry, and applicants offering only two Science/Maths A-levels, but would expect such applicants to provide a clear rationale for their A-level subject choices.
 We have not in recent years accepted an applicant without A-level Maths.
 Note that A-level Biology is not a pre-requisite for the study of Biological Natural Sciences, and that students intending to specialise in Chemistry can follow either this pathway or the Physical Natural Sciences pathway on entry.

 In recent years, all successful applicants for Physical Natural Sciences at Christ's have had three Science/Maths A-levels (or equivalent), including Mathematics and either Chemistry or Physics.
-We would expect you to achieve an A* in A level Mathematics, or for IB students a Grade 7 in Higher Level Mathematics (or Higher Level 'Analysis and Approaches' if you've started the new IB Maths syllabus).
+We would expect you to achieve an A* in A level Mathematics, or for IB students a Grade 7 in Higher Level Mathematics (Analysis and Approaches).
 Whilst we do not require any formal qualification in Further Mathematics, applicants who have undertaken either AS-level Further Mathematics or some equivalent study of Mathematics beyond their A-level curriculum are likely to be more competitive than those who have not.
 Note that students with A-level Chemistry will have a broader choice of options during the first year of the degree programme than those offering Physics as their only experimental Science.

 NB.
 We require students taking science A-levels to complete and pass the practical assessment.

-Prospective applicants for Natural Sciences taking qualifications other than A-levels are encouraged to contact the Admissions Office for advice on appropriate subject combinations.
+If you want to apply for Natural Sciences and are studying for qualifications other than A-levels, please contact the Admissions Office for advice on the subject combinations to take.

 Pre-interview Admissions Assessment

-All applicants for Natural Sciences at Cambridge must sit a pre-interview admissions assessment called the Natural Sciences Admissions Assessment (NSAA).
-For students applying in 2019, this will take place in your school, college or local testing centre on 30 October 2019.
+Applicants for Natural Sciences at Cambridge must sit a pre-interview admissions assessment called the Natural Sciences Admissions Assessment (NSAA).
+This will take place in your school, college or local testing centre in early November.
 The Natural Sciences Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 The same assessment is used regardless of which College you have applied to.
 When applying, it is important to be aware of the registration and assessment dates:

-- All Natural Sciences applicants applying in 2019 must be registered to take the Natural Sciences Admissions Assessment by 18:00 UK time on 15 October 2019.
+- Natural Sciences applicants must be registered to take the Natural Sciences Admissions Assessment (NSAA) by 15 October (ideally be registered by 1 October).
 See how to be registered.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-If you are invited for interview in Cambridge, you will have two 20-30 minute interviews with different subject specialists, in which you are likely to be asked one or more problem-solving questions in addition to more general questions.
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Natural Sciences during which you are likely to be asked one or more problem-solving questions in addition to more general questions.
 The aim of the interviews is to determine applicants' potential to benefit from the Natural Sciences course.
 This is not the same as factual knowledge, or even necessarily past scholastic achievement: interviewers are more concerned to identify motivation and intellectual potential.
 The interviews have no fixed format but might include, for example, discussion of aspects of school coursework, or being presented with a science question in an unfamiliar guise and being encouraged to think it through.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.

 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section .